watercpp/water/water/ministr/readme.txt

 Optional floating point formatting, depends on cmath / math.h and numeric_limits

 utf.hpp
-Optional UTF-16 and UTF-32, depends on water::encodings
+Optional UTF-16 and UTF-32, depends on water::unicode
 Include this to write char16_t, char32_t, wchar_t and UTF-16 and UTF-32 ranges.

 // Configuration